JetBrains/ReSharper-InspectCode/README.md

 ## Configuration

 Use [`with`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith) to define any action parameters:
 ```yaml
 with:
   tools-version: 2023.2-eap03
 ```
+You can use GitHub Workflow editor to get a list of all supported inputs with descriptions.
 |Name                     |Description                                                                                                                                                                               |Default           |
 |-------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|
 |`settings`               |Path to the file to use custom settings from (default: Use R#'s solution shared settings if exists)                                                                                       |                  |